 A couple of years ago, The Duke of York attracted criticism after saying that a Donald Trump victory in the US presidential election, together with leaving the European Union, would “tear things apart.”

 The sixth-in-line to the throne said that Trump “seems to want to leave every organisation”.

 Prince Andrew made the comments when speaking to some of the country’s most influential business leaders at an event held at Windsor Castle last week.
 However, as expected, some figures have said that the sixth-in-line to the throne should remain impartial on such issues.

 The Queen’s son told the entrepreneurs present that: “There was a vote here recently where we agreed to leave one organisation, and there’s a man in the US who it seems wants to leave every organisation.“Combined, they could tear things apart.”

-Prince Harry’s girlfriend branded Trump as “misogynistic” and threatened to leave America if he became President.
+Before meeting Prince Harry, the Duchess of Sussex branded Trump as “misogynistic” and threatened to leave America if he became President.

 In return, President Trump described the Duchess as being “nasty” in an interview earlier this week.